 There are three configuration directives used for this output control.
 These are,

 First, two directives can be set in any one of the files, php.ini, .htaccess, httpd.conf or user.ini.
-And, the last configuration directive of the above list will be set via anyway, including with ini_set() function.
+And, the last configuration directive of the above list will be set in any way, including with ini_set() function.

-By setting above directives with PHP configuration files, will affect all PHP script.
-But, enabling PHP output buffering on a need basis is preferable than this global configuration.
+By setting the above directives with PHP configuration files, will affect all PHP scripts.
+But, enabling PHP output buffering on a need basis is preferable to this global configuration.

 So, PHP includes PHP functions to control output buffering.
 These are listed below with their short description.

 In the above PHP program, we have created a buffer using ob_start() in the very first line.
-And then, the data specified with PHP print statement is stored into this buffer.
-And, another function ob_end_flush() is called to flush buffered data and to destroy buffer subsequently.
+And then, the data specified with the PHP print statement is stored in this buffer.
+And, another function ob_end_flush() is called to flush buffered data and destroy the buffer subsequently.

-And then, again ob_start() is invoked to create fresh buffer filled with the print data.
+And then, again ob_start() is invoked to create a fresh buffer filled with the print data.
 But, this time, PHP ob_flush is used instead of ob_end_flush().
-So, it will only flush buffered data to user’s display, and not destroy buffer.
+So, it will only flush buffered data to the user’s display, and not destroy the buffer.

-So, the third print statement will store data into the recently created buffer.
+So, the third print statement will store data in the recently created buffer.

 Apart from the above list of primary functions, PHP supports several functions in this extension.
 These are used to deal with the following list of functionalities.

-Using PHP output buffering function, we can get the details like, contents of the buffer, length of the buffered data and etc.
+Using the PHP output buffering function, we can get the details like the contents of the buffer, length of the buffered data and etc.

 Though it takes some time to compress output data, the time taken by the browser to download compressed data will be reduced.

-There is two more PHP output buffering control functions while working with URL rewriting.
+There are two more PHP output buffering control functions while working with URL rewriting.
 These are,

 Note: